callmecavs/bricks.js/README.md

 ##### container

 A CSS selector that matches the grid wrapper.

-The _direct children of this element must be the grid items_.
+Note that the _direct children of this element must be the grid items_.

 ```es6
 const instance = bricks({